-- Working through the Center for Teaching and Learning particular attention will be given to expanding educational opportunities for faculty to engage in active learning instructional models. - Research on effective teaching practices will be encouraged and supported. - Significantly expand online learning opportunities for both traditional and non-traditional students. - Expand concurrent and dual-enrollment beyond the Upper Peninsula. - Empower the Center for Teaching and Learning to expand professional development opportunities for faculty and staff with particular emphasis on multi-dimensional instructional processes. - Develop and launch a national effort to bring educational opportunities to rural communities. - Complete a comprehensive review of the laptop program to determine the future viability of the program. - Using the Program Investment Fund and other mechanisms, promote the development of new programs, interdisciplinary programs and program redesign that takes advantage of differing instructional models.
+- Working through the Center for Teaching and Learning, Northern will pay particular attention to expanding educational opportunities for faculty to engage in active learning instructional models. - Research on effective teaching practices will be encouraged and supported. - Significantly expand online learning opportunities for both traditional and non-traditional students. - Expand concurrent and dual-enrollment beyond the Upper Peninsula.

+- Empower the Center for Teaching and Learning to expand professional development opportunities for faculty and staff with particular emphasis on multi-dimensional instructional processes. - Develop and launch a national effort to bring educational opportunities to rural communities. - Using the Program Investment Fund and other mechanisms, promote the development of new programs, interdisciplinary programs and program redesign that takes advantage of differing instructional models. - Provide opportunities to develop contact with and knowledge of all types of diversity and diverse points of view on campus, within the United States and globally. - Enhance the culture of academic innovation and student success through calculated risk-taking, interdisciplinary collaboration and trendsetting delivery.